Nebo15/ecto_mnesia/README.md

   Supported types:

-  - `:set` - default type.
-Expected your records to have at least one unique rprimary key that **should be in first column**.
+  - `:set` - expected your records to have at least one unique rprimary key that **should be in first column**.
-  - `:ordered_set` - same as `:set`, but Mnesia will store data in a table will be ordered by primary key.
+  - `:ordered_set` - default type.
+Same as `:set`, but Mnesia will store data in a table will be ordered by primary key.
   - `:bag` - expected all records to be unique, but no primary key is required.
 (Internally, it will use first field as a primary key).

 ##### Ordered Set Performance